• Skip to primary navigation

 Description

-Warm lunch bowl with kale, quinoa, chickpeas, and roasted sweet potatoes with an oil-free citrus tahini dressing.
+Warm kale salad with quinoa, chickpeas, and roasted sweet potatoes with an oil-free citrus tahini dressing.
 Perfect for a cozy working winter lunch!

 Ingredients